TaeJun-Park0225/SRGAN/README.md

 ## Train

-Put train image dataset in ./train folder.
+Put train image dataset at ./train folder.

 You can find useful dataset on [Visual Object Classes Challenge 2012 (VOC2012)](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#data)

-To train dataset type code below on your commend.
+To train dataset, type the code below on your cmd.

     python train.py

-Or you can choose directory to train using arguments(--train_dir).
+Or you can choose directory to train by using arguments(--train_dir).

 optional arguments: